IngridAtMicrosoft/DocsContent/singlesource/all-sprites.md

 # All SVG Sprites

-This is a list all the SVG sprites that are available for PlantUML diagrams so far.
+This is a of list all the SVG sprites that are available for PlantUML diagrams so far.

 ## AI and Machine Learning